Fuel in tap water alarms Pearl Harbor military families

 “It was just getting worse every day,” said Burness, whose husband is in the Navy.

-Their family is among hundreds of military families living near Pearl Harbor with similar complaints amid concerns the Navy’s water system may have been contaminated by a fuel leak.
+Their family is among hundreds of military families living near Pearl Harbor with similar complaints after the Navy’s water system somehow became contaminated by petroleum.
 The problems have afflicted one of the most important Navy bases in the world, home to submarines, ships and the commander of U.S. forces in the Indo-Pacific region.
 The issues may even threaten one of Honolulu’s most important aquifers and water sources.

-This week, the state Department of Health said a sample of Navy tap water from an elementary school had tested positive for petroleum product.
-The Navy says its water samples haven’t shown the presence of fuel.
-But Hawaii’s public health officials have told people using Navy water — some 93,000 people — not to drink it.
-Navy water users who smell a fuel or chemical odor should not use their water for showering, laundry or washing dishes, they said.

-Neither the Navy nor the state has identified where the fuel or fuel odor is coming from.
-They are investigating.
+The Navy said Thursday that tests had identified petroleum in its Red Hill well which taps into an aquifer near the base.
+Rear Adm.
+Blake Converse, Pacific Fleet deputy commander, told a town hall meeting the Navy took this well offline on Sunday because it was nearest well to affected housing areas.

+Converse said the Navy will flush clean water through its distribution system to clear residual petroleum products from the water.
+This process, followed by testing to make sure it the water meets Environmental Protection Agency drinking standards, could take four to ten days, he said.

+The Navy will investigate how contaminants got into the well and fix the well, he said.

-But on Nov.
-22, the Navy said a water and fuel mixture had leaked into a fire suppression system drain line in a tunnel at a massive fuel storage facility 3 miles (4.8 kilometers) inland of Pearl Harbor.
+The crisis comes after the Navy on Nov.
+22 said a water and fuel mixture had leaked into a fire suppression system drain line in a tunnel at a massive fuel storage facility 3 miles (4.8 kilometers) inland of Pearl Harbor.
 The Navy said it removed about 14,000 gallons (53 kiloliters) of the mixture, and said the liquid hadn’t leaked into the environment.

+The Navy said so far it’s received calls about a fuel odor or physical ailments from 680 homes in Navy housing and 270 in Army housing on the Navy’s water system.
+The Navy water system serves 93,000 people.

 In the days after Thanksgiving, Burness’s daughter felt so sick she didn’t want to eat any leftovers, including potatoes, turnips and carrots that had been boiled in water.